Collect an upfront payment, or receive a portion of an overdue bill's remaining sum by asking your client for a Partial Payment.

 What Will My Client See On An Invoice?

-Your client will see the option to pay with an Other Amount, instead of the full invoice amount.
+Your client will see the option to pay with an Other Amount, instead of the total amount.
 Here’s what that looks like for them on an invoice:

 Wait: How Are Partial Payments Different Than Payment Schedules?